grazianomita/machine_learning_interpretability_papers/README.md

 ## Post-hoc interpretability of Artificial Neural Networks
 Artificial neural networks are the black-box model "par excellence".
-Thus, it is not surprising that a significant part of the works on model interpretability is neural network specific.
+Thus, it is not surprising that a significant part of the publications on model interpretability is neural network specific.
 Unfortunately, I have not spent enough time on this specific sub-field, but I hope these short list of papers might be useful.

 * [Extracting Provably Correct Rules from Artificial Neural Networks, Technical Report 1993](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.2.2110&rep=rep1&type=pdf)
 * [Extracting refined rules from knowledge-based neural networks, Machine Learning 1993](https://link.springer.com/article/10.1007/BF00993103)